arayen84/musiclessons/README.md

 # musiclessons
-A demo project for simple learning and experimenting purpose
+A Demo project for simple learning and experimenting purpose